 The U.S. Census Bureau is conducting the Management and Organizational Practices Survey to better understand current and evolving management and organizational practices and to assist in identifying determinants of establishment and productivity growth.
 Census data are essential for business and government decision making.
 Information from businesses like yours also provides reliable data for your industry and your community.

 This survey will utilize the Annual Survey of Manufactures (ASM) survey panel collecting information on management and organizational practices at the establishment level.

 The Management and Organizational Practices Survey provides information on the dimensions of organizational capital for sector 31-33.

-Dissemination of the survey results by Census will consist of a press release accompanied by one or two summary level tables.
+Dissemination of the survey results by Census will consist of a press release accompanied by summary level tables.

 Policy makers, such as the Federal Reserve Board and World Bank will use the Management and Organizational Practices Survey to understand the levels and evolution of management practices over time and to forecast future productivity growth.